 “I was feeling really down before I met Sylvy.
 The Compassionate Neighbours is a marvellous scheme, bringing friendship into people’s lives.”

 Sylvy, who had taken part in a befriending scheme previously, said that the Compassionate Neighbours project is much more about bringing benefits to both individuals.
 “After my husband died I had six weeks of counselling, which helped a little bit, but having Pam to talk to about things has helped me so much more.
-We just talk, and if our husbands crop up on conversations then I know I can talk through how I’m feeling with someone who know how I feel.
+We just talk, and if our husbands crop up on conversations then I know I can talk through how I’m feeling with someone who knows how I feel.
 The friendship really helps.”

 Sylvy was motivated to become a Compassionate Neighbour having previously been a compassionate friend.
 “I had always wanted to give something back and when I found out more about the project, and that I could start doing home visits to bring companionship, I knew this project was right for me.
 But it’s got to be a two way thing, it’s got to work for both people and with Pam as soon as I walked in the door I knew that this was right.”